influxdata/influxdb/sqlx-hotswap-pool/README.md

 This crate implements a workaround for the lack of support for password rotation in the `sqlx` crate.

 There is an upstream ticket for this [Support rotating passwords #445](https://github.com/launchbadge/sqlx/issues/445).
-This crate offfers a more quick&dirty solution to the problem.
+This crate offers a more quick&dirty solution to the problem.

 ## Problem